XNSPY: Experience Unmatched Parental Monitoring & Control

 Parents can use Net Nanny to remotely block or allow over 120 apps.
 Even though some apps slipped through during testing, the feature performs quite well.

 On the other hand, web filters help parents select the kind of content a child can access.
 With over 10 categories of filters, parents can easily allow, block, or get alerts.
-Moreover, what I really liked about the feature was that I could add my own keywords too for web and content filtering.
+Moreover, what we really liked about the feature was that we could add our own keywords too for web and content filtering.

 Activity Reports

-The one feature I really enjoyed was its activity reports.
-With all the useful information in one place, I did not have to look through every feature.
-I received these reports every 6 hours with analysis of searches, locations, screen time, block/alerts, etc. However, it would have been better if more metrics were added to these reports.
+One feature we particularly enjoyed was its activity reports.
+With all the useful information in one place, we did not have to look through every feature.
+Overall, we received these reports every 6 hours with analysis of searches, locations, screen time, block/alerts, etc. However, it would have been better if more metrics were added to these reports.

 Screen Time Management